Yegor Chinakhov Game Preview: Blue Jackets vs. Maple Leafs

 Chinakhov Season Stats Insights

-- In 23 games this season, Chinakhov has averaged 14:16 on the ice, while putting up a plus-minus of -1.
+- In 25 games this season, Chinakhov has a plus-minus of -3, while averaging 14:32 on the ice per game.

-- Chinakhov has netted a goal in a game eight times this year in 23 games played, including multiple goals once.
+- Chinakhov has netted a goal in a game nine times this year in 25 games played, including multiple goals once.

-- Chinakhov has a point in 10 games this season (out of 23), including multiple points four times.
+- In 11 of 25 games this year, Chinakhov has recorded a point, and four of those games included multiple points.

-- Chinakhov has posted an assist in a game five times this season in 23 games played, including multiple assists once.
+- In five of 25 games this season, Chinakhov has had an assist, including one match with at least two.

-- Chinakhov has an implied probability of 48.8% to eclipse his point total based on the odds.
+- The implied probability is 50% that Chinakhov goes over his points over/under based on the odds.

-- The implied probability of Chinakhov going over his assist prop bet, based on the odds, is 30.3%.
+- There is a 32.3% chance of Chinakhov having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.